 Last year, the Bath Township Fire Department took home the crown for first place, clocking in at 26 miles per hour on the downslope.
 Despite only holding a driver’s license for a week, 16-year-old Korbin Dunham outmaneuvered the competition.

-Firefighter Mike Hawkins said the team makes a few modifications each year but keeps the bathtub racer close to its original condition with a welded frame and bicycle-part construction.
+Firefighter Mike Hawkins said the team makes a few modifications each year but keeps the bathtub racer close to its original condition with welded frame and bicycle-part construction.

 “We've always been able to beat the police with it,” Hawkins said.